Cash on Delivery (album)

 Cash on Delivery is the debut studio album by American rapper Ray Cash.
 It was released on June 27, 2006, by Ghet-O-Vision Entertainment, Sony Urban Music, and Columbia Records.
+Most of the album was finished before he signed a record deal.
 Guest features that contributed were Scarface among others.
+Cash on Delivery peaked at number 41 on the Billboard 200 chart and number 8 on the Top R&B/Hip-Hop Albums chart, selling 24,000 copies in the first week.
+The album received positive reviews from music critics.

 Background

 In the song "P.A.N.", Cash criticizes bubblegum rap.
 Also, Cash insinuates that his label Ghet-O-Vision Entertainment and Sony Urban Music before the album's release showed that "it doesn't know what to do with him".
 The song, "Bumpin' My Music" and album both reflect a hardcore image of hip-hop.
 On his debut album, he calls out a number of his inspirations in the album.